xyproto/cxx/README.md

 * **No configuration files are needed**, as long as the *Sakemake* directory structure is followed.
 * **Auto-detection** of include, define and library flags, based on which files are included from `/usr/include`, using **`pkg-config`**.
 It also uses system-specific ways of attempting to detect which packages provides which compilation flags.
 Not all libraries, include files and cxxflags can be auto-detected yet, but more are to be added.
 * Built-in support for testing, clang, debug builds and only rebuilding files that needs to be rebuilt.
-* Uses the caching that is supplied by SCons, no ccache needed.
+* Uses the caching that is supplied by SCons, no ccache is needed.
 * Does not use a `build` directory, it's okay that the `main` executable ends up in the root folder of the project. `main.cpp` can be placed in the root folder of the project, or in its own directory.
 * Only tested on Linux, FreeBSD and macOS.
 Should be easy to port to other systems that also has a package manager and pkg-config (or equivalent way to discover build flags).
 * Your include files are expected to be found in `./include` or `../include`.